kaurrachneet6/Vision-Based-Gait-Analysis-Framework-for-Predicting-Multiple-Sclerosis/README.md

 * **StrideStats.ipynb**: Calculating the stats for strides in each framework (HOA-BW/W, MS-BW/W, PD-BW/W).
 This will help write stats for count of strides used in training and testing set of each framework, 1. task generalization a) W to WT, and b) T to TT and 2. subject generalization a) W, b) WT, c) T, and d) TT.

 ### CoP validation
-To Validating the estimates 3D poses via CoP computed on the treadmill
+To validate the estimates 3D poses via CoP computed on the treadmill
 * **CoPvalidation_make_viz_dataframes.ipynb**: This code makes (and saves as csv) the dataframe for each video containing their relevant frames, corresponding feet coordinates for these frames and their relative treadmill extracted CoP values
 * **CoPvalidation_evaluate_visually_quantitatively.ipynb**: This code qualitatively and quantitatively validates the center of mass trajectory of estimates body coordinates with their respective treadmill extracted CoP's on a frame by frame basis
 ### Machine Learning